Hades II spent the better part of six months as a Nintendo Switch 2 console exclusive. That changes next month.

 The wait for console players who skipped Switch 2

-What surprised most players who got in early is how much the scale expanded compared to the first game.
+What surprised most early players is how much the scale expanded compared to the first game.
 More biomes, more boons, more systems layered on top of each other.
 The deeper you get, the more it reveals.
-For roguelite fans on PS5 and Xbox who have been watching from the sidelines, the wait is almost over.
+For roguelite fans on PS5 and Xbox who've been watching from the sidelines, the wait is almost over.
 Check out more gaming news and reviews at GAMES.GG for coverage as the April 14 launch approaches.